Skip navigation

 Policy Statement

-• establishing clear performance objectives through a Performance and Development Review (PDR);
+1. establishing clear performance objectives and workload allocations;

-• supporting staff through appropriate development and career planning;
+2. supporting staff through appropriate opportunity, development and career planning;

-• providing staff with career opportunities within the University through appropriate development; and
+4. providing staff with career opportunities within the University; and

-• developing managers and supervisors to assist them in carrying out their leadership responsibilities effectively.
+5. developing supervisors to assist them in carrying out their management and leadership responsibilities effectively.

-1. The responsibility for staff development lies jointly with the individual staff member and the University, through supervisors and managers.
+1. The responsibility for staff development lies jointly with the individual staff member and their manager.

 2. Through the breadth of opportunities it has available, the University develops the capability of individuals in their discipline specific role (e.g. physicist, anthropologist, electronics engineer and finance consultant), role category (e.g. research, teaching, support) and University role (supervisor/ manager, staff member).